Skip to main content

 The complaint

-Payment details were accidently deleted from the customers account.
+Payment details were accidentally deleted from the customers account.

 The outcome